SergeyIvanov87/Code-Metric-Visualizer-Platform/k8s/README.md

     * From inside the cluster using the DNS name `cc_visualizer-http` on port `5001`

     * From outside the cluster by hitting any of the cluster nodes on port `30001`

+    Using `minikube` setup, you can reach the service out by hitting minikube API service.
+In order to get the API servber IP please execute the command

+    `minikube ip`

+    Given IP address you can access the service.

+    As BASH offers the command substituition, you can check health of the service by executing the command:

+    ```curl  --head --fail "`minikube ip`:30001//api.pmccabe_collector.restapi.org"```